 When I think about change for myself, the same applies.
 Am I aware of the changes I want to make?
 Do I have the desire to make them?
 What help do I have in managing my own resistance?
 Do I have or can I get the knowledge I need to make the change?
 Do I have the ability to make the change or do I need something more?
 Have I set up reinforcements for myself as I make the changes?
 A little chocolate never hurt.
 And a good book.

 I devoured Elle Luna’s The Crossroads of Should and Must the same day I bought it.
 She colorfully walks the reader through these stages of change quite naturally without ever so much as hinting to a reference model.
 She builds awareness of the decision we all have to make between “should” and “must”.
 Luna builds on Stefan Sagmeister’s definitions of a job (something you do for pay), a career (a system of advancement and promotion over time where rewards are used to optimize behavior), and a calling (something we feel compelled to do regardless of fame or fortune).
 A must is this latter.

 Luna shows you how to know your own shoulds and musts.
-She builds desire to pursue the musts.
+She builds the desire to pursue the musts.
 She proactively raises all the resistant questions to pursuing the musts and addresses them.
-She gives the reader the ability to factor the practical reality of pursuing musts.
-She shares a variety of surprising strategies to reinforce the readers’s pursuit of the must journey.
+She gives the reader the ability to factor in the practical reality of pursuing musts.
+She shares a variety of surprising strategies to reinforce the readers’ pursuit of the must journey.